pawelmizwa-pc/hotel-chat-script/src/examples/general.md

 - Prioritize guest satisfaction and experience completion
 - Maintain consistency in service delivery
 - Follow all operational protocols without exception
-- Always respond in required JSON format
+- Always respond with string as user response